Michael4933/Migician/README.md

 <span id='Inference'/>

 #### Inference
-As mentioned in the paper, 🎩Migician is finetuned on [Qwen2-vl-7B](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) through a progressive two-stage training process with massive amount of data on 8*A100-80G.
-You can feel the 🪄magic of multi-image grounding through the following code.
+As mentioned in the paper, 🎩🎩🎩Migician is finetuned on [Qwen2-VL-7B](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) through a progressive two-stage training process with massive amount of data on 8*A100-80G.
+You can feel the 🪄🪄🪄magic of multi-image grounding through the following code.

 <p align="center">
 <img src="figs/multi_view_all.png" width=100%>